cinghioGithub/web_application_1_project/README.md

 ## Users Credentials

-- username, password (plus any other requested info)
+- admin1@test.it, password (plus any other requested info)
-- username, password (plus any other requested info)
+- admin2@test.it, password (plus any other requested info)